mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_MIX/I2C/I2C_OneBoard_ComSlave7_10bits_IT/readme.txt

 @par Example Description

-This example describes how to perform I2C data buffer transmission/reception between master and 2 slaves with different Address size (7-bit or 10-bit) through the STM32F0xx HAL & LL API (LL API used for performance improvement), using an interrupt.
+How to perform I2C data buffer transmission/reception between one master and two slaves with different Address size (7-bit or 10-bit).
+This example uses the STM32F0xx HAL & LL API (LL API used for performance improvement) and an interrupt.

 Board: STM32F072RB-Nucleo RevC (embeds a STM32F072RBT6 device) SCL MASTER Pin: PB.13 (CN10, pin 30)